Antisemitism in Venezuela: Emigration

 According to the Latin American Jewish Congress, Venezuela's Jewish community had an estimated 22,000 people when Chávez took office in 1999.
 In the first few years of the 21st century, the number of Venezuelan Jews emigrating to Israel grew steadily.
 The Algemeiner Journal stated that the Jewish emigration from Venezuela occurred due to "the country’s economic crisis ... as well as the anti-Semitic rhetoric that has marked the left-wing regime’s support for Iran, Syria, and Palestinian Islamist organizations like Hamas" and that "first Chavez and now Maduro have found political uses for anti-Jewish rhetoric".

 In 2007, it was reported that emigration had resulted in a drop of almost 20% of Venezuela's 20,000 strong Jewish population amid concerns of rising allegations of antisemitism.
 The Latin American Jewish Congress estimated that in 2007, only between 12,000 and 13,000 Jews still resided in Venezuela.
 By November 2010, more than 50% of Jewish Venezuelans had left the country since Chavez came to power, with some of those remaining behind complaining of "official antisemitism".
 By early 2013, only 9,000 Jews lived in Venezuela and in early 2015, it was reported that under 7,000 lived in the country.
+By 2026, only around 4,000 Jews lived in the country and the community had been left decimated according to the American Jewish Committee.

 The United States was the prime destination, particularly Miami, Florida.
 Others went to Israel, as well as to Panama, Colombia, Costa Rica, and Guatemala.